 Lou Gehrig, as Captain of the New York Yankees, the single best recognized individual and most prominent patient ever to be afflicted with ALS, died 25 months to the day, he took himself out of the starting lineup of the New York Yankees for the “good of the team”.
 He had previously played in 2,130 consecutive baseball games.

-I have already posted my initial letter to you in the “correspondence section” (Section 8) of this theory, as I will do this with this letter.
+I have already posted my initial letter to you in the “correspondence section” of this theory, as I will do this with this letter.
 I further indicated that neither of you acknowledged receipt of my letter to you nor were you willing to attempt to post it on your website.

 Moreover you have chosen not to develop a competing or different theory of your own.
 Surely with your multi millions dollars of cash on hand you would have no difficulty hiring someone willing to prove this theory to be categorically implausible and in error.

-In my opinion it is only a matter of months, before a young man of Lou Gehrig’s approximate age (35), when advised he has a more than 90% probability of dying before he reaches 40 and informed of the existence of the liver brain theory might well elect to have a liver transplant or at a minimum evaluate the effect of repetitive plasmapheresis on arresting the rate of his progressive muscle loss and possibly extending his life.
+In my opinion it is only a matter of months, before a young man of Lou Gehrig’s approximate age (35), when advised he has a more than 90 % probability of dying before he reaches 40 and informed of the existence of the liver brain theory might well elect to have a liver transplant.

 If you were sincerely interested in seeking a better understanding of ALS you would have already made this theory public and announced that you would pay all expenses attributable to a liver transplant and complete post operative follow up care for the initial 4-6 patients volunteering for this operation.